People With Distress: Best Careers

 1. Freelance Writer

-• Average Annual Salary: $63,200
+• Mean Annual Earnings: $63,200

-• Cons: Inconsistent income, requires self-discipline
+• Cons: Inconsistent income, needs self-discipline

-If you're seeking remote low-stress jobs, the freelance writing field offers untapped possibilities.
+If you're seeking remote low-stress activities, the freelance writing field offers untapped possibilities.
 You can specialize in a particular niche or type of texts, for example, blog posts, articles, website copy, social media posts, books, and more.
-The income won't be very high at the beginning, but you can manage the workload to fit into your daily life and maintain a comfortable personal space.
+The income won't be very high at the beginning, but you can manage the overload to fit into your daily life and maintain a comfortable personal space.
 Plus, the creative aspect of writing can also be a therapeutic outlet for your mental illness.

 2. Social Media Specialist

-• Average Annual Salary: $51,210
+• Average Yearly Income: $51,210

 3. Journalist

-• Average Annual Salary: $49,300
+• Average Wage Per Annum: $49,300

-• Pros: Engaging work, potential for travel
+• Advantages: Engaging tenure, potential for travel

-4. Manual and Technical Jobs
+4. Manual and Technical Positions

 1. Electrician

-• Cons: Physically demanding, can be hazardous
+• Disadvantages: Physically challenging, can be hazardous

 2. Plumber